 Should You Choose PayPal vs Stripe?

 Honestly, use both.
-You want your customers to have as many payment options as possible, and people have their own preferences on how they want to pay.
+You want your customers to have as many payment options as possible.
+People have their own preferences on how they want to pay.
 The only downsides to this approach are that you have to maintain two separate services and keep the data organized, and that’s just extra work to do.
 That means more responsibility for someone on your team, but it’s also very likely to have a greater ROI than limiting yourself to just one.

-You should choose PayPal if you want the simple and easy solution.
-If you just need to capture payments and not worry about lots of extraneous details, you can’t go wrong with PayPal.
+?In conclusion, you should choose PayPal if you want a simple and easy solution.
+If you just need to capture payments and not worry about lots of extraneous details, you can’t go wrong with the PayPal.
 It comes standard with most platforms, and people can start paying you right away.
 You can add Stripe integration later, so maybe starting out with PayPal is a good idea.